Safety around your vehicle glove box guide

 You should be fit to drive, alert and capable of safely operating the vehicle and performing tasks in and around the vehicle (see section on Driver Health).

 Each driver will need different skills and licences to safely and properly operate the variety of vehicles used in the transport industry.

 - Do you hold the correct licence class to operate the vehicle?

 - Do you hold the licences required to operate machinery and lifting equipment on the vehicle? e.g. high-risk work licences for vehicle-loading cranes and forklifts

 - Have you received training and instruction on the safe operation of the vehicle and its equipment?

 - Are you aware of work health and safety procedures related to the tasks you will be required to perform?

 - Always inspect the vehicle before starting any work

 - Complete any required pre-start checklist and confirm the vehicle is safe and roadworthy

-- Check the vehicle is equipped with appropriate equipment and in good working order (e.g. load bindings)
+- Check the vehicle is equipped with appropriate equipment (e.g load restraints) and they are in good working order

 - Check the vehicle has appropriate first aid supplies